At a Glance

-At Verizon, Louis Li identified tactical energy efficiency opportunities for greening data centers and proposed a long-term sustainability strategy to drive data centers towards a low carbon future.
-Overall, Louis’ proposals could save 3.3 million kilowatt hours and 1,000 metric tons of carbon emissions annually.
+At Verizon, Louis Li decided to identify tactical energy efficiency opportunities for greening data centers and propose a long-term sustainability strategy to drive data centers towards a low carbon future.

 Li recommended a package of tactical energy efficiency investments, including: